New to TurboTax? File with expert help for $60.

 4. Keep a budget

-Keeping track of your expenses is eye-opening, especially with easy-to-use budgeting software such as Mint.
+Keeping track of your expenses is eye-opening, especially with easy-to-use budgeting software.
 The last thing you want to do is spend more than you make.
-A budget is also a good way to identify where you can cut back and save.
+A budget is also a good way to identify where you can cut back and save, or whether you need to find more income to pay your bills.

 File with confidence